ibm-messaging/event-streams-docs/admin-rest-api-classic-plan-only/README.md

     User Interface and choosing the "Service Credentials" tab.
   - Using the `bluemix` command line tool and specifying the `service service-key` command.

-In all cases the API key will be a 48 character string consisting of a random mixture of upper-case letters, lower-case letters, and numbers.

 If you do not specify an API key when making a request to the API, or you specify an API key which is not valid then the request will fail with a HTTP